chocolatey/docs/input/en-us/licensed-extension/intune/push.md

 ### Context Menu

-For convenience, a new entry to the context menu has been added when you right-click a file with the extension of `.intunewin`.
-Just select **Upload/Push Intune Package...**, or double click the file to upload the package and all dependencies to the Intune tenant.
+When you right-click on a Chocolatey Intune package (which is a package with the extension of `.intunewin`), select **Upload/Push Intune Package...** to push the package to the Intune tenant.
+Alternatively, you can double-click the Chocolatey Intune package to upload it, and all of its dependencies, to the Intune tenant.

 ### Dependency Resolving